rustfoundation/safety-critical-rust-consortium/subcommittee/coding-guidelines/initiatives/safe-use-of-unsafe-guidelines/rust-embedded-lld-safe-definition.md

 access to process memory.
 Moreover, it is stated the following in the
 documentation:

-*Rust`s safety guarantees only cover what the program itself can do, and not what entities outside the program can do to it.*
+*Rust's safety guarantees only cover what the program itself can do, and not what entities outside the program can do to it.*

 Previous sentence is conflicting with the following: